2022–23 Liverpool F.C. season

-The 2022–23 season is Liverpool Football Club's 131st season in existence and their 61st consecutive season in the top flight of English football.
-In addition to the domestic league, they also participated in this season's editions of the FA Cup, EFL Cup and UEFA Champions League.
+The 2022–23 season was Liverpool Football Club's 131st season in existence and their 61st consecutive season in the top flight of English football.
+Coming off their 2021–22 campaign, Liverpool competed in this season's editions of the Premier League, FA Cup, EFL Cup and the UEFA Champions League.

-Liverpool kicked off the season with a 3–1 victory over Premier League champions Manchester City in the FA Community Shield for their 16th Community Shield and 68th official trophy, the latter being an English record.
+Liverpool kicked off the season with a 3–1 victory over reigning Premier League champions Manchester City in the FA Community Shield for their 16th Community Shield and 68th official trophy, the latter being an English record.
+Furthermore, that piece of silverware completed the set for Jürgen Klopp, to win all available first-tier trophies with Liverpool at least once.